-This is a three-year long archive-based project that focuses on Bluff between the years 1800 and 2000.
+This is a long-running archive-based project that focuses on Bluff between the years 1800 and 2000.
 Enabled by a Marsden Fast-Start research grant, the project seeks to re-shape thinking about New Zealand’s economic development and race relations.
-Its major output will be a monograph that addresses these topics.
+Its major output is a monograph being published by Bridget Williams Books.

 The Marsden Fund is a contestable research fund established by the New Zealand Government in 1994 to fund excellent fundamental research.
 The Fund is administered by the Royal Society of New Zealand on behalf of the Marsden Fund Council and operates under the Terms of Reference issued by the Minister of Science and Innovation.

 “Before it was any kind of political and constitutional entity…New Zealand was a series of opportunities for circulating artefacts within the world system and ports were locations for exchanges.”

 My name is Michael Stevens and until February 2018 I was a Senior Lecturer in Māori History based at the University of Otago.
 A proud “Bluffie”, both of my parents were also raised in Bluff, and most of my family still lives there.

 After completing my secondary schooling at Southland Boys’ High School I completed a BA(Hons) in History and an LLB at the University of Otago between 1999 and 2004.
 I then completed a PhD in History that examined the knowledge and practices that underlay the annual tītī harvest—most commonly referred to as “muttonbirding”—which is an activity I continue to take part in.